I've got a little secret to share

 But what is leverage?

-Leverage is the magic that makes you do less while achieving more.
+Leverage is the concept of doing less while achieving more.

 It's about getting more output for every unit of input.